katvef/katve-blog/content/posts/pain.md

 it still takes a lot of discipline; which is a thing I lack with most other things.
 It takes too much effort to pull yourself out of bed sometimes.
 I _could_ do it, but I just don't have the energy to force myself.

+Scars on my body are nice to look at and touch; the deeper, the better.
+They make me feel powerful and in control.
+They make me feel _happy_.
+They also make it easier to look at my disgusting body – they pull the focus from everything that is wrong with this lump of flesh I'm forced to live in.
+I haven't self harmed in a few weeks now.
+The urges are strong, but I need to find better coping mechanisms.
+Writing this blog has helped a lot with the urges, as I can get the emotions out of my body and they don't get to pile up to the uncontrollable mess it has been for years.

 ## Afterword